 I was excited, but at the same time scared that it was only temporary and he would relapse.
 Late one night I was lying in bed thinking about the possibility of a relapse and realized that I didn’t want to go back to that life, having an addict brother whom I didn’t want around.
 I finally had begun to have a real relationship with my brother, one that I had wanted for so long.
 I was so scared, and so unsure of what would happen, the thought of losing my brother again was unbearable.
 Crying and afraid, I woke up my parents.
 They reassured me that he was in a good place, and not to worry about him.
 The house would take care of it all.
 They said they were scared too, but this was something that my brother had to do on his own.
 I hated that I couldn’t help him, but understood.

 Over time the fear subsided, I saw new guys come into the house and I saw older guys move up and graduate.
 Slowly my brother kept moving up, his sobriety strengthening, our relationship growing.
 Now, 5 years later, I find myself with a healthy sibling relationship.
 I can talk to my brother about our lives, how things are going and know I can go to him if I ever need anything.
 Just the other day he was giving me career and life advice and I took it.
 Four years ago I would have never thought twice about any advice he had tried to give me, yet here I am now taking it.

-Though the road he has taken has been tough and sometimes I wondered how he would ever get here, he’s made it.
+Though his sober journey has been tough and sometimes I wondered how he would ever get here, he’s made it.
 He never gave up, and my family and I never gave up on him.
 Today I have a recovering brother whom I love very much, and I’m so grateful to have him, version 2.0.
 Our relationship is still growing, and I can’t wait to see where the future takes it.

 – Alex B., Member of the New Life House Community